pradeepcep/qwaver/README.md

 * query version: mark if was successful with query
 * issue: buttons on clone page
 * update success and error counts in results
+* save exact query run with result; view that shows this

 ### Issues:
 * error produced when query returns nothing (like table create; drop, etc.)